 to get more ideas for your camping vacation.
 We look forward to seeing you soon!

-Clear Lake is a top place for fishing and has been rated as the second best lake in the United States for bass fishing.
+Clear Lake is a top place for fishing and has been rated as the second-best lake in the United States for bass fishing.
 Campers often catch fish right from our shoreline.
 Clear Lake is a prime location for birding, kayaking, or just relaxing.
-Lake County also has live music, special events and activities year round.
+Lake County also has live music, special events and activities year-round.
 Monthly events include the Fiddlers Jam at Ely Stage Stop the first Sunday of the month and guided walks at Anderson Marsh most months on the second Saturday morning.

 March is when fishing really starts picking up.
 The Clear Lake Bass Tournament is held in mid-March.
 Wildflowers start blooming and birds are abundant.
 March is also a good time for visiting nearby wineries, taking a hike, or bird-watching.

 April is usually a top month for kayaking and boating.
-Kayak rentals can be arranged right at the campground.
+Kayak and canoe rentals are available right at the Clear Lake Campground.
 Spring break is a great time to come to Clear Lake Campground with your family or friends.